alexnebreda/slider-react/README.md

 # Slider from 0 by React with Styled components

-This is a component created by Reacth with React Hooks: useRef, useEffect and useCallback.
+This is a component created by Reacth without libraries, just with React Hooks: useRef, useEffect and useCallback.
 Also is used CSS Styled Components.

 ## Available Scripts